Skip to content

 8. Synthesize based on type of improvement

-10. Clearly outline for each new step
+10. Clearly highlight for each new or adjusted process block the following:

 • Estimate process time (PT) and lead time (LT)